From Sensoji Temple to Tokyo Skytree, Best Things to Do in Asakusa

 13. Sumo Morning Practice

-Ryogoku (両国) a.k.a. the Sumo Town is the center of sumo, Japanese wrestling since Edo preiod and home to many sumo stables and the sumo stadium Ryogoku Kokugikan arena.
-Ryogoku is situated approx 2km southeast of Asakusa area.
-One of the hottest tours in Tokyo today is visiting a sumo stable and watching sumo wrestlers morning practice.
-The tour gives you an amazing chance to watch professional sumo wrestlers in action up close, and learn about the tradition and discipline of sumo culture.
+Ryogoku (両国) a.k.a. the Sumo Town has been the center of sumo, and Japanese wrestling since the Edo preiod and is home to many sumo stables and the Sumo stadium Ryogoku Kokugikan arena.
+Ryogoku is situated approximately 2km southeast of Asakusa area.
+One of the hottest tours in Tokyo today is visiting a sumo stable and watching sumo wrestlers’ morning practice.
+The tour gives you an amazing chance to watch professional sumo wrestlers in action up close and learn about the traditions and discipline of sumo culture.

 ▶︎Book Tokyo Sumo Stable Tour!